kirbysayshi/silly-redux-object-pooling-benchmarks/README.md

 I was using [Redux](https://github.com/reactjs/redux) for a game (aka lots of reducer updates at 60fps).
 Redux's philosophy necessitates lots of action object creation, and I wondered how detrimental that might be to my CPU due to garbage collection.
 Profiling using DevTools showed my app using around 8% of the time for GC in Chrome.
 These days most browsers have incremental garbage collectors, but garbage in a 60fps environment can still often cause pauses and drops.

 One classic technique to prevent excessive memory thrashing is [object pooling](http://gameprogrammingpatterns.com/object-pool.html).
-And it's been [1][1] mentioned [2][2] as a solution [3][3] for JS GC as well.
+And it's [been][1] [mentioned][2] as a [solution][3] for JS GC as well.
 So I wrote a simple Redux middleware that would release pooled action objects that use the same shape as [FSA](https://github.com/acdlite/flux-standard-action).

 And yet...
 I couldn't see improvements in my app when profiling!